Fungal Mycelium: What It Is & How It Can Be Useful to Humans

 • It is a durable material that can outlast other commercial options.

-Mycelium vs. Mushroom (Fruiting Body) For Production of Supplements
+Mycelium on Grain vs. Mushroom (Fruiting Body) For Production of Supplements

-While regulated by the FDA, the dietary supplement industry still allows for confusing marketing and labeling, which has created uncertainty about the best part of a mushroom to use for supplements.
+While regulated by the U.S. Food and Drug Administration (FDA), the dietary supplement industry still allows for confusing marketing and labeling, which has created uncertainty about the best part of a mushroom to use for supplements.

 The mushroom (fruiting body) is the best part to use for supplements because it contains a vast abundance of active compounds that support a variety of the body’s functions.

-In more technical terms, the mushroom (fruiting body) can contain up to 10 times as much as many beta-glucans—polysaccharides that support your health and your immune response—as the mycelium when it is grown on a grain substrate.
+In more technical terms, the mushroom can contain up to 10 times as much beta-glucans—polysaccharides that support your health and your immune response—as the mycelium when it is grown on a grain substrate.

-Mycelium grown on grain is commonplace in supplements produced in North America because it is inexpensive to produce.
-It is inaccurate to call these “mushroom” supplements because the product does not contain mushrooms or the concentrations of medicinal compounds unique to them.
+supplements made of myceliumMycelliated grain is commonplace in supplements produced in North America because it’s inexpensive to produce.
+It’s inaccurate to call these “mushroom” supplements because the product does not contain mushrooms or the concentrations of beneficial compounds unique to them.

-The table below presents the differences between supplements made from mushrooms (fruiting body) and the mycelium or myceliated grain.
+The table below presents the differences between supplements made from mushrooms (fruiting body) and the myceliated grain.

 At Real Mushrooms, we understand the significance of these differences.
-Therefore, we strive to create high-quality supplements with only the mushroom and no mycelium or residual substrate.
+Therefore, we strive to create high-quality supplements with only the mushroom (fruiting body) and no mycelium or residual substrate.

 This helps us deliver high-potency mushroom supplements that contain all the health benefits of real health-promoting mushrooms.